Your billing cycle depends on whether you’ve chosen to be billed monthly or annually, and recurs based on your sign-up date.

 Raygun runs best in production, but can be used anywhere!
-Raygun is designed to be included in high volume production applications and sits quietly in the background collecting information about errors and issues.
-Raygun will be invisible to the end user and it is up to you how much information you wish to send to Raygun with your error reports.
+Raygun is designed to be included in high-volume production applications and sits quietly in the background collecting data about errors and issues.
+Raygun will be invisible to the end user and it’s up to you how much information you send to Raygun with your error reports.

 What will happen if the trial expires and Raygun code is still present in my application?

-There will be no adverse affects to your application and it will still continue to function as normal should your Raygun account be cancelled or trial ends.
+There will be no adverse effects to your application.
+It will continue to function as normal if your Raygun account is cancelled or your trial ends.
 Any events that are sent to Raygun will simply be rejected by our service and not processed.

 Does it take much work to integrate Raygun with my software?

 Not at all.
-The simple setup can be integrated into your application within a couple of minutes.
-Should you need any assistance we are on hand to assist you.
+Raygun can be integrated into your application within a couple of minutes.
+If you need any assistance, we are on hand to help.